 Again, the water consumption pops up!
 If this doesn’t scream importance to you, we don’t know what will.
 Try and limit your alcoholic drinks, and even if you’re not thirsty, try and get enough h20 in your system.
 (Avoid drinking really cold water as this can cause stomach cramps.)

-If you know, there are going to be high temperatures, and you want to avoid heat exhaustion that could lead to heat stroke, try and avoid unnecessary exercise and reduce your activity.
+If you know there will be high temperatures, and you want to avoid heat exhaustion that could lead to heat stroke, try and avoid unnecessary exercise and reduce your activity.
 If you need to exercise, try and wait until relative humidity levels or the weather has cooled.
 And obviously, whenever it’s possible, try and remain in the shade.

 Keep the Air Circulating